George Lucas was quick to realise the cultural phenomenon that Star Wars was and this meant that the trilogy was going to be so much more than that.

 George Lucas’ Sequel Trilogy

-You’re probably thinking that we’ve in the middle of this, but apparently not.
-At different times, there were two very different sequel trilogies in mind for Star Wars.
+You’re probably thinking that we’re in the middle of this, but apparently not.
+It seems that plans for two other different sequel trilogies were planned for Star Wars.

 Star Wars 1313